google-research-datasets/query-wellformedness/README.md

 ## License

-QueryWellformedness is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+Query-wellformedness dataset is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 Any third party content or data is provided “As Is” without any warranty, express or implied.

 ## Contact